pantheon-systems/documentation/source/content/platform-considerations.md

 Drupal 7 and 8 checks for arbitratry code execution prevention by looking for a specific string in the `.htaccess` file.
 Since Pantheon uses NGINX as described above, this message can be safely ignored.
 For more details, see [this Drupal.org issue](https://www.drupal.org/project/drupal/issues/2150399) on `SA-CORE-2013-003`.

 ## Image Optimization Tools
 Image optimization libraries such as advpng, OptiPNG, PNGCRUSH, jpegtran, jfifremove, advdef, pngout, jpegoptim have to be installed on the server.
 At this time, they are not supported.
-For more information see [Modules and Plugins with Known Issues.](/modules-plugins-known-issues#imageapi-optimize)
+For more information see [Modules with Known Issues.](/modules-known-issues#imageapi-optimize)

 Pantheon also offers Image Optimization as part of Advanced CDN (a [Professional Services](/professional-services#advanced-cdn) engagement).
 Please contact your Customer Success Manager (CSM) or [contact us](https://pantheon.io/contact-us?docs) for more information.